rubys/showcase/app/views/docs/tasks/Invoicing.md

  * From the publish page there is a button you can use to generate invoices for all studios.
 You can print it directly from here or download it and email it.
  * From each studio there are two buttons for invoices: one for the studio and one for the student.
 If studios have direct access to the application they print this information for themselves, otherwise you can download and email invoices.

-Note: amateur couples will be invoiced separately and each changed for their package and half the cost of shared heats.
-This is due to the fact that the application has no way of determining if the couple shares expenses or not.
+Note: unless you define couples packages, amateur couples will be invoiced separately and each changed for their package and half the cost of shared heats.